Behind the scenes of Trump's hasty chief of staff pick

 Mulvaney, who understood the president was in a jam and felt he didn’t have much choice, told Trump he would prefer to serve no longer than six months, according to the source close to Mulvaney.
 Another source confirms that Mulvaney made clear his intentions to serve for a limited period of time, given his general reluctance to accept the position.

-OMB spokesperson Meghan Burris told NBC News that Mulvaney "both likes and respects the president, and he likes working for him.”
+Meghan Burris, a spokeswoman for the Office of Management and Budget, which Mulvaney heads, told NBC News that Mulvaney "both likes and respects the president, and he likes working for him.”

 “More importantly,” Burris added, “director Mulvaney believes in the president because he is working every day to lift up millions of Americans and stands up for our great country.”